MoltenCrystal/RetroportingWrath/documentation/maps/Maps.md

 4. Press Ok
 5. Open your created project
 4. Press "Add new map"
-5. Make sure the name of the map is the ID of the map you extracted
+5. Make sure the name of the map is the ID/name of the map you extracted
 6. Set expansion as Wrath of the Lich King

 If you have done everything right, these parameters should then look something like this: